If you’ve been in Colombia for even a short period of time, you’ve probably heard fellow ex-pats mention DIAN.

 DIAN stands for Dirección de Impuestos y Aduanas Nacionales (Colombian Tax and Customs Organization).
 In the United States, a similar organization would be the IRS.

 What Does DIAN Do?

 They also handle corporate and individual income taxes.
-If you start a business in Colombia, you will be visiting the DIAN offices to get a temporary RUT (tax identification number) and, after you set up your corporate bank account, a permanent RUT.
+If you start a business in Colombia, you will be visiting the DIAN offices to get a temporary RUT (tax identification number) and, after you set up your corporate bank account in Colombia, a permanent RUT.
 You will want to have a lawyer and an accountant for your business to keep track of any monthly, quarterly, and annual taxes your company owes.

 Related Topics of Interest for You:

 Individual Taxes in Colombia